McGillX/edx_data_research/course_structure_parsing/README.md

-Insert the edx course_structure-prod-analytics .json file into mongodb database for aggregation, see README.md
+Insert the edx course_structure-prod-analytics .json file into mongodb database for aggregation

-The one JSON object will be split into sub objects, in which all the first level keys will become the _id of its object value
+The single JSON object will be split into sub JSON objects, in which all the first level keys will become the _id of its object value

-For instance,
+For instance the single document,

 ```json
 {